Folkestone Groomers Directory

 What to Expect from a Professional De-Shedding Service

-professional grooming have industrial-strength tools and techniques that can remove more undercoat in one session than weeks of home grooming.
-Expect to pay £40-80 for a full de-shedding service, depending on your dog's size.
+Professional groomers have industrial-strength tools and techniques that can remove more undercoat in one session than weeks of home grooming.
+In the UK, expect to pay:

 Finding the Right Groomer